Here’s how to collect scrap metal safely for recycling.

 Finally, contact GLE Scrap Metal today to learn more about recycling your used scrap.
 As a full-service, all-in-one recycling company based throughout the U.S., GLE supplies domestic mills and global end-users with wide ranges of raw commodities to be transformed into new product.
 They ensure that all excess materials gets used and won’t go to waste.

 GLE Scrap Metal also performs environmentally-friendly processing and recycling of all base and precious metals.
-This family owned and operated company maintains a zero-landfill policy in order to efficiently utilize natural resources and help conserve energy.
+This family owned and operated company maintains a zero-landfill policy for metals that are brought in for recycling, in order to efficiently utilize natural resources and help conserve energy.

 Call GLE Scrap Metal today at 855-727-2788 to learn more and to request a quote.